lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/index.rst

    Bases: :py:obj:`pytagi.nn.base_layer.BaseLayer`

-   Smoothing LSTM layer
+   Smoothing Long Short-Term Memory (LSTM) layer.

+   This layer is a variation of the standard LSTM, likely incorporating a mechanism for **smoothing** the hidden states or outputs.
+It's designed for sequence processing tasks.
+It wraps the C++/CUDA backend `cutagi.SLSTM`.

    .. py:method:: get_layer_info() -> str

-      Retrieves detailed information about the layer.

-      :returns: A string containing the layer's information.
+      Returns a string containing detailed information about the layer's configuration.
-      :rtype: str

    .. py:method:: get_layer_name() -> str

-      Retrieves the name of the layer.
+      Returns the name of the layer (e.g., 'SLSTM').

-      :returns: The name of the layer.
-      :rtype: str

    .. py:method:: init_weight_bias()

+      Initializes all the layer's internal weight matrices and bias vectors (for gates and cell) based on the configured method.